 Assets and liabilities of entities with functional currencies other than CAD are translated at the year-end closing rate of exchange, and the results of their operations are translated at average rates of exchange for the period unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case the results of their operations are translated at the rate prevailing on the dates of the transactions.
 The resulting translation adjustments are recognized as a separate component of equity.

-Year Ended December 31,
+Year t Decem

-2019 2018
+2020 2019

-Closing rate (GBP to CAD) 1.7174 1.7439
+Closing rate (GBP to CAD) 1.7381 1.7174

-Average for the year 1.6945 1.7299
+Average for the year 1.7199 1.6945